williw8/csvdb/README.md

 # csvdb
 Python library to manipulate comma separated value (CSV) files.
+See the wiki for examples.